Gardening without Land Access

 Growing vegetables on a ground floor patio or balcony at a townhouse, condominium, or apartment is a great option.
 Spaces often left void of plants can be gardened to provide tasty herbs, vegetables, and even fruits.
 Gardening on a balcony requires thoughtful planning and the use of containers.
 However, it does not need to be limited to just simple herbs and flowers.
 A balcony that receives ample light with enough space for a large pot can be home to a fruit tree or two or several planter boxes with annual veggies.

-A container garden is perfect for people with limited access to space for an in-ground garden.
+Container gardening is perfect for people with limited access to space for an in-ground garden.
 Gardening in containers is the preferred method for growing vegetables, fruits, and herbs on a patio or balcony.
 Use small pots for herbs and flowers and larger containers for dwarf fruit trees, shrubs, and annual vegetables.

 A container can be made from anything that holds soil and will properly drain water.
 Typical containers include standard pots from a garden center.
 Likewise, you can create 5-gallon bucket container gardens for a very low cost and grow a ton of food.
 A 5-gallon bucket with holes drilled into the bottom is the perfect size for growing and harvesting potatoes, tomatoes, peppers, kale, and more.